Does Medicaid Cover Dental Care?

 Medicaid dental coverage is optional, which means states can choose to opt into or out of including it as part of their general Medicaid coverage.

-In 2020, three states completely exclude dental benefits from their Medicaid programs: Alabama, Delaware and Maryland.
+As of 2020, three states completely exclude dental benefits from their Medicaid programs: Alabama, Delaware and Maryland.
 In addition, TennCare, the Medicaid program in Tennessee, does not offer dental benefits to adult participants, though children on the program do have some coverage.

 - District of Columbia